 Graffiti covers every square inch of the alley, from pipes jutting out of the brick walls, to trash cans lining the street.
 However, no rules for creating art at Graffiti Alley except for the unspoken agreement to treat all artists with respect.

-Graffiti Warehouse owns the alley.
+Graffiti Warehouse owns the alley and provides a creative, safe space for young artists.
 They describe it as “an innovative space that helps keep young artists safe and avoiding confrontations with the law.”

 In addition, Graffiti Alley saves the City of Baltimore over $300,000 a year on graffiti cleaning.
 Because street artists are able to place their work in the alley’s dedicated space.